orangci/notes/src/beating-children.md

 Now, let us move on to the *how* of beating children.

 ## How to Beat Your Children
-The first thing you must take into consideration is *equiqment*.
-Equiqment is extremely important.
-There's no doubting, of course, that punching a child in the face is an extremely enjoyable activity; however, with the right equiqment, one can acheive a new level of satisfaction.
+The first thing you must take into consideration is *equipment*.
+Equipment is extremely important.
+There's no doubting, of course, that punching a child in the face is an extremely enjoyable activity; however, with the right equipment, one can acheive a new level of satisfaction.

 That is why it is important to have a wide variety of *weapons* at your disposal.
 My own preferred weapon of choice is the sandal; it is easily accessible, and, as a projectile weapon with excellent aerodynamic qualities, you don't even have to get up from your $5 lawn chair to inflict damage.